Uniform $C^{1,\alpha}$-regularity for almost-minimizers of some nonlocal perturbations of the perimeter: Introduction

 denote the (truncated) cylinder centered at $x\in\R^n$ with direction $\nu\in\bbs^{n-1}$, basis radius $r$ and height~$2r$.

 \begin{dfn}[Cylindrical excess] For any set of finite perimeter $E\subsq\R^n$ and any cylinder $\cy(x,r,\nu)$ centered at $x\in\partial E$ we define the cylindrical excess of $E$ in $\cy(x,r,\nu)$ by

 \end{dfn} As above, if $x=0$ we simply denote $\cy(r,\nu)=\cy(0,r,\nu)$ and $\e(E,r,\nu)=\e(E,0,r,\nu)$.
+We can now proceed with the sketch of the proof for large scales. \\ \textit{Step 1.} We show in~\cref{thm:lipapprox1} that if the excess of a $(\Lambda,r_0)$-almost minimizer $E$ of $\calF_{\eps,\gamma}$ is small in a cylinder $\cy(4r,\nu)$, then $\partial E\cap\cy(2r,\nu)$ is almost flat and almost entirely covered by the graph of a Lipschitz function $u$.
+As observed in~\cite{DHV2022}, this is based on the so-called \textsl{height bound} (see~\cref{prp:heightbound}) which relies only on the density estimates so that we can directly appeal to~\cite{Mag2012}. \\ \textit{Step 2.} In~\cref{thm:lipapprox2}, we show that the function $u$ almost satisfies an equation of the form

+where $\Delta_{G_{\eps}}$ is a nonlocal operator converging to $\Delta$ as $\eps\to 0$.
+For this part, we proceed as follows. \begin{enumerate}[1.,topsep=6pt,itemsep=4pt] \item In~\cref{lem:firstvarf}, we write the Euler--Lagrange equation associated with deformations of $E$ in the direction of $\nu$. \item In~\cref{lem:lipapprox2_step1}, we localize the equation to the cylinder $\cy(2r,\nu)$ by carefully discarding the negligible long-range interaction terms. \item In~\cref{lem:lipapprox2_step2}, we pass the equation on $\partial E$ to the graph of $u$ using their proximity. \item We linearize the equation. \item Eventually, since $r$ is much larger than $\eps$, we have formally $(\Delta-\gamma\Delta_{G_{\eps}})\simeq(1-\gamma)\Delta$ in $\cy(r,\nu)$, so that $u$ is close almost harmonic in this set, see~\cref{prp:harmapprox}. \end{enumerate}

+\textit{Step 3.} Using that $u$ is close to a harmonic function, we show that the \textsl{flatness} of $E$ (see~\cref{dfn:flatness}) at some smaller scale $\lambda r$ is much smaller than the excess at scale $4r$, up to tilting the direction.
+This part is relatively standard. \\ \textit{Step 4.} By analogy with functions, one should think of the excess of $E$ as the Dirichlet energy of $u$, and think of the flatness of $E$ as the $L^2$ norm of $u$.
+To transfer the smallness of the flatness at scale $\lambda r$ to the excess, we prove in~\cref{prp:strongcaccio} a Caccioppoli-type inequality (or Reverse Poincaré), stating roughly

-We can now proceed with the sketch of the proof for large scales.\ whenever $\lambda r$ is still much larger than $\eps$.
+whenever $\lambda r$ is still much larger than $\eps$, and where $\theta\in(0,1)$.
 Our proof of the Caccioppoli inequality relies on an improved quasi-minimality condition when the set $E$ is already known to be sufficiently flat (see~\cref{prp:benoitmin}).
-To obtain this improved quasi-minimality, we heavily use the 1D slicing techniques already introduced in~\cite{MP2021} and end up having to prove that the unit $(n-1)$-ball $B'$ minimizes a quantity which can be interpreted as the average over all lighting directions of the shadow of the boundary of a set obstructing the cylinder $B'\times\R$ (see~\cref{defshadow}).
+Here the most delicate point is to bound the short-range nonlocal interactions.
+For this, we use a 1D slicing method from ~\cite{MP2021,Lud2014}.
+It consists in writing the nonlocal perturbation $(P-P_\eps)(E)$ as the integral over all lines $L$ of the 1D energies $(P^{1D}-P^{1D}_\eps)(E\cap L)$.
+We are led to study an auxiliary optimization problem which involves the \enquote{shadow funtional} $\Sha$.
+Although the latter is a fairly natural variant of the integral geometric measure, we are not aware of any work about~it.
+We will comment more on this functional after the conclusion of this sketch of proof.